Published Jun 16, 2024 · Updated Mar 08, 2026

 What does intertextuality mean for marking?

-Intertextuality demonstrates how students situate texts within traditions and debates.
-Marking should specify what counts as effective intertextual analysis: identifying connections, explaining their significance and integrating them into an argument.
-Teams can agree a simple scale for accuracy, relevance and integration, then share exemplars that show strong practice.
-Discussing these expectations with cohorts sharpens focus and reduces disputes about subjectivity.
+Teams can support consistency with a simple shared scale for accuracy, relevance and integration, then pair it with exemplars that show what strong practice looks like.
+Talking through these expectations with cohorts sharpens focus and reduces disputes about subjectivity.

 How do we balance breadth and depth in assessment?